 We love the PRO’s (BMI, ASCAP and SESAC), they have helped so many artists for decades.
 But as the world of music entered the digital age, ALL the business models have adjusted EXCEPT venue licensing.

 The PROS are doing exactly as they are supposed to do according to the law.
 They are good organizations with a wonderful history helping many.
 My argument is the old school business model of venue licensing needs to change to benefit the world of the performing arts.

 There are no more CD music chains left in America, computers and cars no longer have CD slots.
 It has become almost impossible for most songwriters and performers to make a living, and digital streams pay virtually (no pun intended) nothing.

+The FACT: unless an artist is in front of an audience they can not sell their CDs and Tshirts.
 Hanging on to the current model of venue licensing is the same as the phone industry clinging to the rotary phone.
 It doesn’t work, and the PROs have no idea what songs are being performed and the songwriters are not getting paid.
+Change must happen.

-The digital platforms (YouTube, Facebook, Spotifyetc) should pay into a PRO-s system that artists apply for that pay for their licensing for FREE.
-Guaranteeing songwriters are paid, opening up thousands of paying staged and venues, putting musicians in front of the audiences that will buy their CDs and TShirts.
+The digital platforms (YouTube, Facebook, Spotify etc) should pay into a PRO’s Artist License system that artists apply for that pay for their licensing for FREE.
+Guaranteeing songwriters are paid, opening up thousands of paying stages and venues, putting musicians in front of the audiences that will buy their CDs and T-Shirts.

-ARTICLE TWO (click here): changing from venue licensing to ARTIST licensing solves the problem.
-With an artist license, anyone can play anywhere they want, it’s like a drivers license … schools, farmers markets, coffee houses, festivals and theaters … and the songwriters are GUARANTEED to be paid for what is performed.
+THE LICENSE – ARTICLE TWO (click here): changing from VENUE licensing to ARTIST licensing solves the problem.
+With an artist license, anyone can play anywhere they want, it’s like a drivers license … schools, farmers markets, coffee houses, festivals and theaters … and the songwriters are GUARANTEED to be paid for songs performed.